berserkhmdvhb/regPackage1/README.md

 2. The pipeline's instructions and detailed report of the libraries used for various stages of this package.
 Here is the general framework for this report:
  - Writing the functions used for different stages of the pipeline (i.e., preprocessing, prediction, evaluation, plotting)
  - Unit Tests for some of the functions
- - Use [`targets`](https://cran.r-project.org/web/packages/targets/index.html) package to create a pipeline for plotting predictions.
+ - Use [`targets`](https://cran.r-project.org/web/packages/targets/index.html) package to create a pipeline for plotting predictions (or their evaluation).
  - Use [`shiny`]() to provide an interactive plot of predctions.

 The third and fourth tasks of the framework is remained to be done.